CSing-7/hybridCNNs-TSP/README.md

 # hybridCNNs-TSP
-Short-term Travel Speed Prediction for Urban Expressways: Hybrid Convolutional Neural Network Models
+The codes and dataset for short-term Travel Speed Prediction (TSP).
+Based on hybrid Convolutional Neural Networks (CNNs).
+*Tensorflow (Keras)*